ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 7. Specialized Turbo Vado SL 4.0

 I first had a ride on the Specialized Vado SL 4.0 last year and was immediately impressed.
-It’s a fantastic bike and really light and nimble – the excellent SL 1.1 mid-drive motor is also used on their flagship Turbo Creo SL Expert electric road bike.
+It’s a fantastic bike and really light and nimble – the excellent SL 1.1 mid-drive motor is also used on their Turbo Creo SL Comp electric road bike.
 This is a bike that makes you smile every time you ride it, the assist is so smooth and rewarding it really makes you feel superhuman!

 The frame geometry is designed for fun and despite its rigid fork the Vado SL is really capable when riding on rougher terrain.
 I seriously thought about buying one of these last year, but my budget didn’t quite stretch at the time.
 The Specialized Vao SL 4.0 is also on my list of the best lightweight electric bikes.